Thaileaf/AWS-Projects/README.md

 ## Projects Overview

-This repository contains step-by-step guides for building the following AWS-powered applications:
+This repository contains step-by-step guides for building the following AWS applications:

 ### 1. Minecraft Server with CloudWatch Monitoring